backdrop-contrib/materialize/README.md

 Special thanks to <https://www.drupal.org/u/frankbaele> for this great work!

 This theme uses the Materialize front end framework from <http://materializecss.com/about.html>.
 Thanks to them for this adaption!

+This theme uses Google's Material Design philosophy.
 Special thanks to the developers at Google for the design basis of this theme.

 You may extend this theme with the documentation/classes from <http://materializecss.com/>

 This theme contains many files -- all the files from the Materialize distribution.
 You may use what you need and disregard the rest.
-This theme is using a minimum now and you are free to look in the theme files and adapt what you see to what you desire for your site.
+You are free to look in the theme files and adapt what you see to what you desire for your site.

 "Created and designed by Google, Material Design is a design language that combines the classic principles of successful design along with innovation and technology.
 Google's goal is to develop a system of design that allows for a unified user experience across all their products on any platform."

+This theme can use the Bourbon/Neat SASS extensions from thoughtbot.
+Bourbon is maintained and funded by thoughtbot, inc. Tweet your questions or suggestions to @bourbonsass and while you’re at it follow us too.

+Copyright © 2011–2015 thoughtbot, inc. Bourbon is free software, and may be redistributed under the terms specified in the license.

 REQUIREMENTS
 ------------